Landmark Conference: History

 The conference was established on December 5, 2005.
-When the creation of the new conference was officially announced on December 13, another member institution was included, the Stevens Institute of Technology, but ended up joining the Empire 8.
-Finally, in November 2006, the University of Scranton became the eighth charter member institution.
+When the creation of the new conference was officially announced on December 13, Stevens Institute of Technology was originally part of that group of eight, but soon ended up leaving to join the Empire 8.
+In November 2006, the University of Scranton became the eighth charter member institution.
 John A. Reeves began his service as commissioner of the Landmark Conference earlier on September 1.
 He was succeeded by Daniel A. Fisher in 2012.
 Katie Boldvich began her tenure as the conference's third Commissioner in July 2019.
 The first intra-conference competition was played on September 15, 2007, at Kings Point, New York, when the University of Scranton defeated the United States Merchant Marine Academy 2–1 in men's soccer.

 The Landmark Conference expanded in 2011–12 to add Marywood University in men's and women's swimming and diving, and to add Washington & Jefferson in men's lacrosse.
 Both Colleges have since left the conference in their original sports in the 2018–19 and 2014–15 seasons, respectively.
 Marywood University has since become an associate member in women's golf in the 2018–19 season.

 Elizabethtown College became the newest member of the conference on July 1, 2014.

 On May 22, 2015, Merchant Marine announced that it accepted an invitation to rejoin the Skyline Conference—a league in which it had been a charter member—effective the 2016–17 school year.

 On February 10, 2022, the Landmark Conference announced that Wilkes University and Lycoming College accepted invitations to the conference and Landmark would begin sponsoring football starting in the 2023-24 season.

-On April 1, 2022, Keystone College was announced to be joining the Landmark Conference as an associate member in football starting in the 2023-24 season.
+On April 1, 2022, Keystone College was announced it was joining the Landmark Conference as an associate member in football starting in the 2023-24 season.

 On May 13, 2022, a crossover football scheduling agreement was announced between the Landmark Conference and Empire 8 to have members of both conferences fill vacancies within their respective schedules with non-conference opponents with each institution playing two contests (one home, one away) against opponents from the other conference.

+The conference announced on May 16, 2025 that it would add men's volleyball in the 2027 season (2026–27 school year).
+At the time of announcement, four Landmark members sponsored the sport (Drew, Elizabethtown, Juniata, and Wilkes), all playing in the single-sport Continental Volleyball Conference.
+Two other members, Lycoming and Scranton, are adding the sport in the 2027 season, giving the Landmark the six members needed to be officially recognized as a Division III men's volleyball conference.